1COR Public Law Seminar – Life, Liberty & Security - Sep 2017

-Alasdair has a broad practice in all main areas of Chambers’ work, with a particular interest in public law, employment and equality, human rights and clinical negligence.
-He appears regularly before a wide variety of courts and tribunals including County Courts, the High Court, Employment Tribunals, the First Tier Tribunal and the Upper Tribunal.
-He is also regularly instructed in drafting and advisory work.
+Alasdair has a broad practice with a particular interest in public law and human rights, employment and equality, clinical negligence and environmental law.
+He appears regularly before a wide variety of courts and tribunals, and also has considerable experience of inquests and public inquiries.

-Before coming to the Bar, Alasdair was a research fellow for the International Centre for Not-for-Profit Law in Washington DC where he contributed to a textbook on international civil society law.
+Before coming to the Bar, Alasdair was a research fellow for the International Centre for Not-for-Profit Law in Washington DC.
 Following this, he worked for International Justice Mission in Kigali, Rwanda assisting in cases of land rights violations and sexual violence against children.
 He also acted as a consultant to the Rwandan Government on the revision of their legislation regulating charities and NGOs.

 He retains an interest in both public international law and civil society law, and has advised charities and NGOs on various issues, including cross-border employment matters and the enforcement of human rights obligations.